 If you're applying for an advertised opportunity your tutors may spot details you've overlooked or offer insights you aren't aware of.
 That could be as simple as highlighting something important in the suggested methodology, or it could involve some 'insider information' about the proposed supervisor or department.

 If you're proposing your own topic your tutors can offer impartial and honest advice on its merits or limitations.
 It's better to hear about weaknesses now than have them exposed in your research proposal – or through an interview question.

 If you are going to seek advice like this, do it early on.
 For one thing, this makes it easier to act on any advice you receive.
 It's also a lot more polite to ask for thoughts on a PhD listing or a project idea than to expect detailed feedback on an application you've nearly completed.

-The basic components of a PhD application are fairly consistent: you'll need some form of research proposal or project outline, you'll need details of academic qualifications and references and you'll probably need to put together a broad personal statement or covering letter.
+The basic components of a PhD application are fairly consistent: you'll need some form of research proposal or project outline, you'll need details of academic qualifications and references and you'll probably need to put together a broad personal statement and / or covering letter.

 But the details for all of these can differ between projects – and the details matter.